|Suitable for||Smaller accountancy and tax practices|

 Useful appendices include sample file review forms, forms to use when opening files, a draft client relationship cancellation notice and checklist, and more.

-The author, Karen Eckstein, is a legal director with Bond Dickinson LLP.
+The author, Karen Eckstein, is a legal consultant with Womble Bond Dickinson LLP.
 Karen has written on the topic for the professional tax press and is a frequent lecturer.
 Read more here.

 - Why is risk management important?

 - Systems to minimise risk of claims